Estimated reading time: 5 minutes

-Policies and procedures provide a guide for meeting organizational objectives and help to ensure quality systems and processes support how church is done.
+Policies and procedures provide a guide for meeting ministry objectives and help to ensure quality systems and processes support the way church is done.

-This is achieved by describing the steps that employees and volunteers are to take when delivering a service.
+This guided system is achieved by describing the steps that employees and volunteers are to take when delivering a service.

 Specific detail helps employees and volunteers understand what is expected of them and takes the guesswork out of performing job duties.

 For example, offering counters should understand the expectation for handling church cash and the steps to sort, count, and deposit the offering into the church safe.

-Detailing these procedures help to ensure that all counters handle church offerings the same way.
+Detailing these procedures helps to ensure that all counters handle church offerings the same way.
 And, this consistency in practice helps to secure church funds and guards against any possibility of embezzlement.

 2. Provides Performance Measures

 Procedures can be used to measure how work gets done and assesses if the predetermined steps are followed consistently.

-This helps to ensure consistency in how the phone is answered but also provides measures (how often there is a variance) that can be used in the annual performance appraisal.
+This detailed script helps to ensure consistency in how the phone is answered but also provides measures (how often there is variance in practice) that can be used in the annual performance appraisal.

 3. Ensures Process Consistency

-Written procedures help to provide consistency in practice and helps to ensure that all steps are followed and that things are done the same way every time.
+Written procedures help to provide consistency in practice and help to ensure that all steps are followed and that things are done the same way every time.

-When steps get skipped, it creates an inconsistent process that then causes variations in how a service is provided or a task is performed.
+When steps in a process get skipped, it creates an inconsistent process that then causes variations in how a service is provided or a task is performed.

-For example, if the receptionist answers the telephone different every time, it is difficult to ensure a good experience for the caller.
+For example, if the receptionist answers the telephone differently every time, it is difficult to ensure a good experience for the caller.

 4. Serves As A Training Tool